Janice-ot/Portfolio-site-/README.md

 # Portfolio-site-
-A website to showcase my projects/portfolio work, CV and skills
+This repositories contains the design and implementation files for a website to showcase my projects/portfolio work, CV and skills
+## Structure